Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 - Against the spread, Florida Atlantic is 4-3-1 this season.

-- This year, the Owls have just one ATS win in three games as an underdog of 1.5 points or more.
+- This season, the Owls have just one ATS win in three games as an underdog of 1.5 points or more.

-- Florida Atlantic's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Florida Atlantic's games this season have gone over the point total three times in eight opportunities (37.5%).

-- When Florida Atlantic scores more than 19.8 points, it is 3-1-1 against the spread and 5-0 overall.
+- Florida Atlantic is 3-1-1 against the spread and 5-0 overall when the team puts up more than 19.8 points.

-- When Florida Atlantic churns out more than 378.9 yards, the team is 3-0-1 against the spread and 4-0 overall.
+- When Florida Atlantic picks up more than 378.9 yards, the team is 3-0-1 against the spread and 4-0 overall.

 - The Owls have 11 giveaways this season, while the Thundering Herd have 15 takeaways .